Scalable Drift Monitoring in Medical Imaging AI: Methods

 Our dataset was created by querying an institutional radiology database at Massachusetts General Hospital for all imaging studies matching the following criteria: 1) modality of ``XR'' (X-ray), 2) an institution-specific examination code with one of two values corresponding to ``X-Ray Chest 1 View'' and ``X-Ray Chest PA And Lateral 2 Views'', 3) a study date from within the two-year period between 2019-07-01 and 2021-07-01 (``yyyy-mm-dd'' format, inclusive), and 4) patient age of 18 years or older.
 This dataset was chosen to reflect the full set of studies that would likely be routed to an X-ray analysis model if it were deployed in clinical practice at Massachusetts General Hospital, as well as to capture the period of time before, during, and after the initial wave of the COVID-19 pandemic.

 This process yielded 90,713 studies of which 90,581 (from 60,062 distinct patients) were successfully retrieved from the institutional Picture Archive and Communication System (PACS) along with their radiology reports.
+We discarded lateral images, and used all remaining images within a study (some studies contained multiple images).
 To create ground truth labels for this dataset, we used a large language model (QWEN 1.5-72B) to extract labels for each of a set of nine findings by few-shot prompting the model with a small number of positive and negative examples.
-We characterized the accuracy of this process on a subset of this same dataset in previously published work\cite{dorfner_is_2024}, and found it to be highly accurate for most findings.
-Following the Chexpert convention\cite{Irvin_2019_chexpert}, the nine selected findings were: atelectasis, cardiomegaly, edema, lung opacity, pleural effusion, pleural other, pneumonia, pneumothorax, and support devices.
+We characterized the accuracy of this process on a subset of this same dataset in previously published work\cite{dorfner_comparing_2024}, and found it to be highly accurate for most findings.
+Following the CheXpert convention\cite{Irvin_2019_chexpert}, the nine selected findings were: atelectasis, cardiomegaly, edema, lung opacity, pleural effusion, pleural other, pneumonia, pneumothorax, and support devices.
 We excluded the following findings due to inconsistency when extracting ground truth labels: consolidation, enlarged cardiomediastinum, fracture, lung lesion, and ``no finding''.
-We note that ground truth labels were required to assess the relationship of drift metrics to performance, but would not be required to use the MMC+ framework to monitor for drift in practice.
+Within the MMC+ framework, ground-truth labels are required only to compute the metadata feature weights on the reference window (see the \nameref{sec:mmc} section); reference-window labels are typically available from the pre-deployment validation period.
+Once these weights are fixed, monitoring of new detection windows proceeds without additional label access.

 We divided the dataset into three subsets based on the date of acquisition as follows: studies acquired in the first three months (July 2019 through September 2019) were used for model training and validation, studies from the next three months (October 2019 through December 2019) were used as reference set for the drift metric, and the remaining studies covering an 18-month period from the start of January 2020 until the end of June 2021 were used for the drift experiments.
 This division was chosen to approximately reflect a model development process.
 In such a process a model would first be developed on retrospective images, then validated on recent images before being deployed prospectively on new images.
+Characteristics of the three dataset partitions are presented in Table \ref{tab:dataset}, and the distribution of findings across partitions is presented in Table~S2 in the Supplementary Information.